CS-433/ml-project-2-patricks/README.md

 | **Network Architecture Search and Expert Designed CNNs for Multi-target Concrete Defect Detection**

-In this repository, you can find our work for the Project 2 of the [Machine Learning](https://github.com/epfml/ML_course) at [EPFL](http://epfl.ch).
+In this repository, you can find our work and corresponding report for the Project 2 of the [Machine Learning](https://github.com/epfml/ML_course) at [EPFL](http://epfl.ch).
 We focus on the crack concrete classification problem as described [here](https://zenodo.org/record/2620293#.YZTqbr3MJqt), with the CODEBRIM dataset provided.

 ## A quick demo
 To see a toy sample from our best trained model ZenNAS (75.6% multi-target accuracy) to predict different concrete defect images, simply run `run_sample.ipynb`.
 We have prepared the best weight (75.6%) for ZenNAS in this repo, you can directly use it at `model_scripts/hard_ZenNas_withPretrain.pth`. (the demo loads this weight by default)